-It is recommended that a group of partners3 or consortium applies for the CEoI.
+It is highly recommended that a group of partners or consortium applies for the CEoI.
 The consortium should be represented by a project coordinator with the principal investigator (PI) acting as the main contact person.

-Either HBP partners or non-HBP partners4 are eligible for funding under this CEoI.
+Either HBP partners or non-HBP partners are eligible for funding under this CEoI.
 At least 60% of the proposal budget must be assigned to non-HBP partners, while the HBP partners should not account for more than 40% of the allocation.
-Please note, a new unit5 of an existing HBP partner, not receiving any HBP funding, is eligible to participate in the CEoI and can apply for 60% of the allocated budget.
+Please note, a new unit of an existing HBP partner, not receiving any HBP funding, is eligible to participate in the CEoI and can apply for 60% of the allocated budget.
 The same rule applies to the HBP partners not receiving any SGA3 HBP funding.
-This rule

-3 Partner = a university or organization, not an individual

-4 Non-HBP partners are not part of the HBP Consortium, thus not receiving any HBP funding allows (but does not force) new units to directly start with a close collaboration with already integrated units.
+This rule allows (but does not force) new units to directly start in close collaboration with already integrated

+$^{3}$ Partner = a university or organisation, not an individual units.
 All proposals will be subject to the same evaluation criteria, whether it includes HBP partners or not (see Proposal evaluation).